Whether you aspire to be a bodybuilder, powerlifter, or just want to start lifting weights, you need to begin with the basics.

 I would even say train it the hardest (I’m not saying slack on your other muscles!).

-But many neglect working their back as hard as, let’s say chest.
+But many young lifters neglect to work their back as hard as, let’s say chest.
 Don’t make that mistake!

 - Barbell Rows